Love Crab? This Dungeness Crab Recipe is a healthy Eggs Benedict made crab legs, poached eggs, and a creamy yogurt sauce.

 Once you’ve prepared the crab (which can be done ahead of time), and poached the eggs, all that’s left is to make the yogurt sauce, toast the bread, and slice the avocado.
 I do all of this while the eggs are poaching.
 Then, assemble your Healthy Crab Eggs benedict, serve them with the yogurt sauce, and dig in to your crab-tastic breakfast!

-Note: Did you click on this “Healthy Crab Eggs Benedict,” but still hope to see a traditional, buttery Hollandaise sauce?
+Were you hoping to see a traditional, buttery Hollandaise sauce?
 If so, I admire your buttery-optimism.
-If you’re set on using a butter sauce, simply swap out my yogurt sauce for Hollandaise.
+Simply swap out my yogurt sauce for Hollandaise.
 (This Easy Hollandaise from Pinch Me I’m Eating is a little ‘lemon-forward,’ and should work well with the crab.)

 Healthy Seafood Breakfast or Brunch